simolus3/drift/docs/pages/docs/Other engines/web.md

             - -O4
 ```

-Nowm, run the compiler and copy the compiled worker JS files to `web/`:
+Now, run the compiler and copy the compiled worker JS files to `web/`:

 ```shell
 #Debug mode